tcrz/quikPost/README.md

 # QuikPost
 An app that allows users to create, edit and delete posts.
-Posts are stored in local storage.
 Built with React, CSS and Semantic UI.
 <a href="https://quikpost.netlify.app" target="_blank">Live demo</a>

 ## About the project
 QuikPost is a simple post webapp that allows users to create, edit and delete posts.
-Posts are stored in local storage.
+Since this app has no backend, data is stored in local storage.

 ## Running the App